better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 ```

 There are currently no restrictions on the length (in bytes) of the fields.
 Applications may add additional payload data, but must do so in a way which
 unambiguously preserves the shape of the above definitions.
-See also:
+See
 [Serialisation][se].

 ### Radicle URNs

 Identities are addressable within the Radicle Network by their stable
 identifier, encoded as a URN.
 Radicle URNs are syntactically and functionally
-equivalent to URNs as per [RFC8141][r8], although we have no intention of
+equivalent to URNs as per [RFC8141][r8].
-registering our namespace with the IANA. r-, q-, and f-components are not
-currently honoured by the protocol, and MAY be discarded by recipients.

 The syntax of a Radicle URN is defined as follows: